-With all that 2020 has thrown our way, there is no better time to take advantage of holiday volunteer opportunities and make the effort to do something good.
-As this unprecedented year comes to an end, take a moment to reflect on the deeper meaning of the holiday season: spreading joy by giving.
+With all the past few years have thrown our way, there’s no better time to take advantage of holiday volunteer opportunities.
+As the year comes to an end, take a moment to reflect on the deeper meaning of the holiday season: spreading joy by giving.

 Donate Clothes to Local Drives